abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> favicon.height
     16

-To see that the favicon choosen is also used as Plone content icon, let's go on a view that use this
+To see that the favicon chosen is also used as Plone content icon, let's go on a view that use this
 information:

     >>> browser.open(portal_url + '/folder_listing')